 The pandemic also accelerated collaboration between global bodies.
 Even though each region has varying requirements, we may soon see increasing standardization for pharmaceutical and life-sciences products.

 Remaining compliant and competitive requires an integrated end-to-end solution.
 Here are seven ways in which label and artwork management software help in pharmaceutical and life sciences brands.

 1. Approve Artworks with e-signatures

 Authenticity and traceability are crucial in pharmaceutical labeling from the very beginning.
 The relevant authority must provide a signature when approving any artwork or label.
 With the digitization of workflows, e-signatures have become the new norm.
-With Label Management software for pharmaceuticals, managers can ask stakeholders and reviewers to provide signatures when they approve artwork or a label.
+With the digitization of workflows, e-signatures have become the new norm.
+With Label Management software for pharmaceuticals, managers can ask stakeholders and reviewers to provide signatures when they approve artwork or a label, enhancing the efficiency of the workflow management software tool.
 Furthermore, audit trails add another layer of traceability.

 2. Reduce Errors with Checklists

 Managers can assign checklists to reviewers and collaborators.
 Checklists allow stakeholders to understand what they need to check.
 It prevents overlooked errors, quick and precise feedback, and shorter revision cycles.
 Checklist templates ensure that managers do not have to build them from scratch.
 The checklists also serve as a communication tool as reviewers can reply with comments.

 Label Management Platforms allow you to bring designers and printers onboard and communicate effectively.
 The software solution provides secure file sharing and comprehensive proofing and feedback tools to enable a seamless workflow.
 The tools include color extractor, font finder, spell checker, PDF comparison tool, and more.
 Collaborators can also annotate the PDF in the browser to add more specific comments.